joel-wong/ace_test_framework/README.md

-**ACE Testing Framework**

-**Steps for general use:**

-WIP - only development functionality works, it is not ready for general use
+# ACE Testing Framework

+**General Usage:**

+You will need Python 3 and pip installed in order to run this program.
+If you don't have these or are unsure whether you have these, you can download an installer for the latest version of Python 3 from https://www.python.org/downloads/.

+The installer will automatically detect if you have Python 3 already installed.
+If you do *not* have Python 3 installed, then click "install" and ensure that the "pip" option is selected.
+If you *do* have python already installed then click "modify" and install "pip" if you do not have it already.

-1. Simply click on run_tests.bat and follow the instructions in the prompt that opens
+After Python and pip are installed, you simply need to click on run_tests.bat and follow the instructions in the prompt that opens to run the tests!

-**Steps for getting everything set up for development:**
+**Development Usage:**
-1. If you don't already have python installed, do that first.
-The latest version of python 3 from https://www.python.org is fine.
+1. If you don't already have Python installed, install it first.
+The latest version of Python 3 from https://www.python.org will work.
 Install it in the default location
 2. Download PyCharm Community edition.
 3. Open the ace-test-framework folder in PyCharm
 4. Install the IntelliBot plugin (Settings > Plugins > Intellibot)
-5. Install the following packages using pip (Go to Settings > Project: ace-test-framework > Project Interpreter > "+") (
-Note: do **not** install in the user's site package directory):
-- robotframework

-6. Open cmd (the Command Prompt) and verify that you can run python and robot on the command line by typing

-`$ python --version`

-The version should be >= 3.0

-`$ robot --version`

-The version should be >= 3.0

-If this works, you should also be able to go to
-`$ cd path/to/ace-test/framework/robot/suites/bnc_card`
-and execute `$ robot test_bnc_card.robot`

-A window should open and then close after 10s (showing the format of the window that displays when running tests), and you should see new files under `robot/suites/bnc_card`
-- `log.html`
-- `output.html`
-- `report.html`

-Right click on `report.html`, then click "Open in Browser", select your browser of choice, and voila!
-You have run a test suite and Robot Framework has automatically generated a test report for you!
-You can click around in this report, see the different steps that were run, etc.
+5. To run the tests with debug functionality in PyCharm, go to `robot/shared/testmanager/TestManager.py` and then right click on the arrow to the left of `if __name__ == "__main__":` at the very bottom of the file and click "Debug ...".
+With this option, you will be able to put breakpoints in the Python code which will allow you to inspect variable values, check code flows, etc.
+6. You will likely want to exclude the "out" folder in Pycharm (this will be automatically created after running tests).
+To do that, right click on the out folder, then go to "Mark Directory As" > "Excluded"

+**_Using submodules_**

+Git submodules allow code to be structured into separate blocks and reduce dependencies.
+There is currently one submodule (ace-bbsm) in this project, and it is located in the Submodules folder.

+To update your submodules, run `git submodule update`

+**_Modifying submodules:_**

+In Git, go to Submodules\<your submodule name> (e.g. if using cmd `cd Submodules/ace-bbsm`).
+Then, you can simply use all the standard git commands (`git status`, `git commit`, etc.) and the submodule will act like a standard Git repository.

+After your changes to the submodule are complete, you can go to the main Git repository (ace-test-framework) and simply call `git add Submodules/<submodule name>` and `git commit` in order to have the main Git repository update its files to the latest submodule version upon `git submodule update` being called

 **Some useful info for development**
 - Robot Framework (and its .robot files) are space sensitive.
 You need at least two spaces between keywords in order for them to work properly (any more than 2 spaces acts the same as 2 spaces).
-I (Joel) think we should have a convention of four or more spaces would be good to make it easy to see the different keywords
+Our convention is to have four or more spaces between keywords, which makes it easier to read

-**Joel's placeholder for notes/to be implemented functionality**

-You should be able to simply click on `run_tests.bat` within the root directory folder.
-This will automatically run `python robot\shared\suiterunner\setup_and_run_suites.py` in cmd.
-For now, this simply prints a message, waits two seconds, then exits, but I've left comments in setup_and_run_suites.py that describe what we want to do within that function.
-We might want to use the command window that is opened by default during the batch script to entering in relevant data (serial number, part name, etc.) or simply outputting instructing for the techs about how to use/setup the system/hardware devices
+- If you need to debug robot framework, one method is adding `Log To Console    ${variable name}` statements inside the robot code

 Might be useful later (holding off for now):
 - robotframework-debuglibrary